 If you are like us you want to know whether an air purifier works.
 The goal is have clean air in our homes or office.
-So, it makes sense to see what works best in improving our indoor air quality.
+So, it makes sense to see what air purification works best in improving our indoor air quality.
 We feel this is important since it can improve our long-term health.

 That’s why we test.
 A lot.